cs-uob/COMS20012/docs/labs/lab6.md

 		$ echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope

 4. In this example, the buffer overflow happens when you supply a long input argument which is passed directly to `foo()`.
-Read the comments in the source code of [bof-admin.c](https://github.com/cs-uob/COMS20012/edit/master/docs/code/bof-admin.c) to get some clues on this.
+As you can see in the buffer size, if the input length is greater than buf (20), it will start overflowing the adjacent memory including the saved return address.
+You need to find how long the input string should be to precisely overwrite the 8 byte long saved return address.
+Then you need to find from which offset in the input, you start overflowing the return address.

+For example, if you use AAAABBBBCCCCDDDDEEEEFFFFGGGGHHHHIIIIHHHHJJJJKKKKLLLLMMMM as the input, you need to find from which letter, you start overflow return address. let us assume it is HHHHIIII which overflow the return address memory.
+The you need to replace HHHHIIII with the address of the admin() entry point.
+Let's assume it is 0x0000555555554858.
+Then you need to contruct the final input as AAAABBBBCCCCDDDDEEEEFFFFGGGG\x58\x48\x55\x55\x55\x55 (notice the reverse order, which due to the fact that intel is little endian architecture!).
+You can ignore the remaining zeros.
+Also notice that we used \x to so that these are not interpreted as ASCII symbols. you will need to use `echo -ne "ABC\x45\x33"` to give such a string on the command propmt (your shell).

+Let us now do this step by step:

-5. Create another terminal and ssh Vagrant.
+5. Start another terminal and ssh Vagrant.

-6. Run the binary `bof` with a long input (as suggested in the source code).
+6. Run the binary `bof` with a long input (as suggested above in point 4.).

-7. On the second pane, attach GDB to the running process (follow what you did in the first lab).
+7. On the second pane (let us call it TerminalB), attach GDB to the running process (follow what you did in last week's lab).

+ `run ps -e |grep bof`.
+Note the PID.

+ Then, run `run gdb -p PID`.
+GDB will be attached to the running process on TerminalA.
+You will be in GDB shell.

-8. Use `disas admin` to get the entry address of the admin function.
+10. Use `disas admin` to get the entry address of the admin function.
-9. Initially, when you let your binary to run until the end (by continuing in GDB), it will crash and you will see a message in GDB like bellow:
+11. Initially, when you let your binary to run until the end (by continuing in GDB), it will crash and you will see a message in GDB like bellow:

 		Program received signal SIGSEGV, Segmentation fault.
 		0x000055555555477a in foo ()